great-expectations/great_expectations/docs/docusaurus/docs/conceptual_guides/expectation_classes.md

 ![QueryExpectations](../images/query_expectations.png)

 QueryExpectations bypass most of the logic that GX uses for grouping queries on related Domains.
-As a result, QueryExpectations can increase database traffic and consume coputational resources.
+As a result, QueryExpectations can increase database traffic and consume computational resources.
 If you’re not careful when you construct your Expectation, you can also misattribute results to the wrong Domain.

 For most use cases, QueryDataAssets are the better option.
 This option allows you to separate the logic of assembling data for validation from the logic of evaluating it.